 When every viewpoint is analyzed rationally and deliberatively, collaboration becomes richer.
 It makes discussions more meaningful, feedback more relevant, and final decisions more carefully considered.

-Teams that practice critical thinking give factual weight to every idea.
+Teams that practice critical thinking give every idea factual weight.
 Instead of rushing to agree or dismiss, they pause to reflect, weigh pros and cons, and build on each other’s insights to achieve a stronger outcome and successful teamwork.
 This results in outputs that are not only creative but also practical and sustainable.

 To develop critical thinking:

-- Ask questions to clarify ideas instead of assuming.
+- Ask questions to clarify ideas rather than assume.

 - Challenge each other’s perspectives respectfully when needed.